SixArm/topics/topics/project-management-life-cycle/full.md

 * Closure: The closure phase marks the formal end of the project.
 It involves completing final deliverables, conducting project reviews and evaluations, documenting lessons learned, and obtaining formal project acceptance.
 Project closure activities also include transitioning the project's outcomes to the appropriate stakeholders, archiving project documentation, and releasing project resources.

-It's important to note that the project management lifecycle is iterative and dynamic.
+It's important to note that the project management life cycle is iterative and dynamic.
 It allows for feedback loops, adjustments, and continuous improvement throughout the project.
 The specific activities and deliverables within each phase may vary based on the project's size, complexity, and industry.
-Effective project management requires adapting the lifecycle to meet the unique needs and requirements of the project.
+Effective project management requires adapting the life cycle to meet the unique needs and requirements of the project.